tinghanlin/criminal_wall/README.md

 in the end I used movie.py has it was easier to do the grid and provided two different scale versions let me know if I should switch to ffmpeg
 The speed even with all the additions on my computer was about the same because it was before all the changes I made to Tommy's code so I assume it should still run at the same speed.

 ## What to Install?

 To run this project, you might need to install the following tools in the

-- FFMpeg (this is a command line tool, follow this [video](https://www.youtube.com/watch?v=JSrIABa0IwY) if you haven't installed)
+- FFMpeg
-- Third-party Python libraries (``pip3 install numpy opencv-python scipy sounddevice pyqt6``)
+- Third-party Python libraries (e.g., ``pip3 install numpy opencv-python scipy sounddevice pyqt6``)
 - VLC video player

 ## References